karink520/intro-r-shiny-workshop/shiny_workshop.md

 -------
 ## Efficiency notes:

-Everything in app.R runs when the app is launched (so you could include one-time data-loading type code, library loades, etc. outside of ui or server).
+Everything in app.R runs when the app is launched (so you could include one-time data-loading type code, library loads, etc. outside of ui or server).
 The server code runs separately for each user, and code inside a render expressions re-runs anytime one of the inputs that appears inside the render expression gets changed.

 -------
 ## Resources